nicolasmertens/mrtns/_README.md

 ### The `settings.yml` file

-You'll find this inside the `_data` folder – this is where you can set all of the theme options.
+You'll find this inside the `_data` folder – this is where you can set all of the   options.

 **Basic settings**